The race is always fun, but the portages are tough!

 A 13 km family and youth race launches from Samuel de Champlain Provincial Park, joining the finish line at Mattawa Island (with only 1 portage) to give beginners and up-and-coming paddlers a taste of the river and the race.

 The coveted NBMCA Mattawa River Canoe Race Trophy is awarded to the team with the best overall time.
 Category champions are awarded with unique medals.
 Prizes are awarded to the top three finishers in each category with Category champions being honoured with a unique medal that captures the spirit of the race and the region.
 Participants who pre-register by June 30 receive a memento of their accomplishment.

-All proceeds from the race and sponsorships support the North Bay-Mattawa Conservation Authority’s Stewardship and Outreach Programs including the Chippewa Creek EcoPath and the Adopt-the-Creek Program and Restore Your Shore.
+All proceeds from the race and sponsorship support the North Bay-Mattawa Conservation Authority’s Stewardship and Outreach Programs including the Chippewa Creek EcoPath and the Adopt-the-Creek Program and Restore Your Shore.

 For more information, please contact the North Bay-Mattawa Conservation Authority